 Kristin Pekoll is Assistant Director of the American Library Association’s Office for Intellectual Freedom in Chicago.
 For twelve years she was the youth librarian at the West Bend Community Memorial Library in Wisconsin.
-Her primary focus is supporting librarians who are going through censorship issues and raising awareness of the value of intellectual freedom within the profession and throughout the public.
+Her primary focus is supporting librarians who are dealing with censorship issues, and she also works to raise awareness of the value of intellectual freedom within the library profession and among the public.

 Equitable access to information for all, including underserved populations, is a core value of librarianship.
 The growing awareness of where this inequality persists has led many professionals to take steps to advance social justice within their institutions, from creating book displays about the Black Lives Matter movement or LGBT History Month to hosting programs by potentially controversial speakers.
 But while libraries are often well-versed in protecting the right to read books, many lack policies and experience in addressing censorship of resources and services.
 This resource from Pekoll, Assistant Director of the American Library Association’s Office for Intellectual Freedom (OIF), uses specific case studies to offer practical guidance on safeguarding intellectual freedom related to library displays, programming, and other librarian-created content.
 Essential for library directors, administrators, marketers, and programming staff, Beyond Banned Books